 As your prompt collection grows, you need systematic ways to handle them at scale.
-Prompts operate at different levels — active, inactive, and deleted — each serving different purposes.
+Prompts operate at different levels — active, archived, and deleted — each serving different purposes.

 Breaking prompts into organized chunks becomes essential because these groupings form the foundation of your analysis.
 Effective organization means you can quickly compare performance across categories instead of drowning in hundreds of individual prompt results.